TechnologyAdvice/technologyadvice.github.io/_posts/2016-03-12-make-your-data-obey.markdown

 disqus: true
 ---

 Data is what programming is all about.
 Applications would be nothing without that beautiful i/o of data moving between modules, services, and data storage.
 But data is nothing if it's not consistant.
-One often ill-attended area of application development is data modelling and validation; most applications have a layer for addressing this, but a lot fall short of really implementing a solid solution.

 **[Obey](https://github.com/TechnologyAdvice/obey) was developed specifically to address, and provide solutions for, data modelling and validation for modern web applications developed in JavaScript.**